theystemYT/theystems-Menu/README.md

 - Natural Disaster Survival
 - Murder Mystery 2 or any game that is Murder Mystery 2 but modified or changed in some way.
 (This game isn't a supported games tab, but the script is called "YARHM" and it's in the Universal scripts tab)
 - [UPD] Airsoft FE
-- Gunfight Arena (Removed) (Scripg Can Be Found In Universal Scripts Tab)
+- Gunfight Arena (Removed) (Script Can Be Found In Universal Scripts Tab)
 - OPPOSER VR [Alpha]
 - Classic Hangman
-- Shrimp Game (Works but when you actually join the game, it doesn't work.
-You can still find the script by executing Skibdi Hub in the Universal Scripts Tab)
 - Flee The Facility (YARHM Script in Universal Scripts Tab)
-- Jujutsu Shenanigans (Doesn't really work but I don't wanna remove it) (Now Removed)
 - Drain City
 - Hard Time
 - a dusty trip